1856 or 1836 document detailing an agreement between Philip Coombs of Bangor, Maine, and Joseph Brown, or Joseph Brewer, of Brewer Maine.

 containing 6 or 8 acres more or less - at 500 dollars per acre $500 down and $500 next May 1856 [or 1836] with interest. the remainder in 4 annual payments with interest annually

 Depending on the date of this document, there are several possibilities for a Philip Coombs.
 If the date is 1836, there are three options, a grandfather, father and son, successive generations of a noted Bangor, Maine family.

 From brief online research, hopefully correct: [corrections and additions requested!]

 Philip Henry Coombs, who came to Bangor, Maine, with his parents about 1814, married Eliza Webster Boardman, the daughter of Jonathan Boardman Jr. and Sarah (Horton) Boardman.
 Eliza was born August 26, 1805 at Massachusetts.

 Philip Henry Coombs and Eliza had a son Philip Coombs (3), born August 5, 1833 at Bangor, Maine.
 Philip Coombs (3) married Sarah Forbes Woodhull, who was born January 14, 1830 in Maine, the daughter of Richard and Sarah (Forbes) Woodhull.

 Philip Coombs (3) and Sarah had a son Philip Henry Coombs, but he wasn't born until 24 December 1856 at Bangor, so could not be one of the parties of this document.

 Hopefully a reader will come forward to give an opinion on the date of the document and, more importantly, on whether the other party is Joseph Brown of Brewer, Maine or Joseph Brewer of Brewer, Maine.

-If you have any corrections, additions or insights regarding the information presented here, please leave a comment or contact me directly.
-Thanks!
+If you have corrections and/or additions to the information presented here, please leave a comment or contact me directly.